Coronary Angioplasty

 Individuals are also at higher risk for arteriosclerosis if they are older (greater than 45 years for men and 55 years for women) or if they have a positive family history of coronary heart disease.

-In coronary angioplasty, a thin tube, called a catheter is threaded into the artery in the leg or the arm which is then guided to the heart after which a tiny balloon is inflated in the blocked artery.
-Therefore, coronary angioplasty is a good treatment since it helps to improve the blood supply to the heart and also reduces the risk of coronary heart disease and cardiac arrest.
+In coronary angioplasty, a thin tube, called a catheter is threaded into the artery in the leg or the arm, which is then guided to the heart, after which a tiny balloon is inflated in the blocked artery.
+Therefore, coronary angioplasty is a good treatment since it helps to improve the blood supply to the heart and also reduces the risk of coronary cardiac problems and cardiac arrest.

 Symptoms of Coronary Heart Disease